 The Bush School Online Student Scholarship for Texas Residents

 The Bush School Online Student Scholarship is targeted toward new, continuing, and returning students registered in online courses at the Bush School of Government and Public Service at Texas A&M University.
 To qualify, you must be a Texas resident who is registered or will register for a Bush School Online course.
-Also, you must have acceptable academic standing (minimum of 3.0 GPA), or be a newly admitted student at Texas A&M University-College Station.
+Also you must have acceptable academic standing (minimum of 3.0 GPA) or be a newly admitted Texas A&M University (College Station) student.
 In addition, you must have unmet financial need as determined by the FAFSA.
 The amount of the scholarship varies based on need and other factors.
-Students must complete the FAFSA and scholarship application to be considered.
+Students must complete a FAFSA and the scholarship application to be considered.

 Texas Aggie Graduate Grant Opportunity